With any luck, we’ll be moving into our new house sometime in July and I CAN. NOT. WAIT.

 For our house that we just sold, we looked at it online more than a month before we actually went through it – the pictures made me think it was a complete falling apart dump.
 In reality, it was a GREAT house in very good condition that just needed a little cosmetic updating.

 2. A good size yard.
 A yard is really important to us and the idea of buying a house on a postage stamp sized yard just kills Bart, especially.
 We don’t need the biggest yard in the world, but we do want plenty of space for us to be able to play croquet or toss around a frisbee or host backyard movies.
-You can update your house a whole lot, but you can’t make your lot bigger.
+You can update your house a whole bunch, but you can’t make your lot bigger.

 3. A house that hasn’t been updated too much.
 I mean, nobody is going to say no to a nice new kitchen or bathroom, but we almost bought a house in 2018 where the kitchen had been updated 12 years earlier.
 The owners wanted their money back on that investment, of course, but to us it looked like a total early 2000 kitchen and WE would have wanted to update it again.
 Getting a house that’s mostly original means you can update exactly the way YOU want.